informalsystems/quint/doc/lang.md

 ## Types

-TNT is a typed language.
+Quint is a typed language.
 All variables and constants must be assigned a type.
 Other definitions may be annotated with types.
 If the type checker is able to infer the type of a definition, then its type may be omitted.

-**Discussion.** In the earlier versions of TNT, we allowed the user to omit types altogether.
+**Discussion.** In the earlier versions of Quint, we allowed the user to omit types altogether.
 In retrospect, we find this to be a bad idea.
 Hence, we require that every definition is either type-annotated (variables and constants), or can be assigned a type via type checking (operators and